Questions about Baby Music Classes at Eugene Suzuki Music Academy

 What do you do in class?

 The class is a mixture of movement, rhymes and songs.
 Almost every song has a specific instrument or prop that we use.
 Through the course of the class your child will learn how to fully master each song.
-Regular guest musicians also come in to share their instruments.
-A baby music class companion CD and booklet also help you get familiar with the songs.
+Guest musicians also visit to share their instruments and music.
+A baby music class companion CD and booklet (or online download) also help you get familiar with the songs.

 I have a rambunctious toddler, will that be okay?